KeisakuHiga/rails-project/README.md

 <a name="3-5"></a>

 ### 3.5 Instructions on how to setup, configure and use the App
+First the user signs up as a borrower, posts a listing and waits for offers.
+The other user signs up as a lender and then goes to the listing the first user made and makes an offer.
+The borrower user then goes back to that page and can pay the interest amount upfront to accept the loan.
 <a name="4"></a>

 ## 4. Design documentation